-1: The Channel A transmitter interrupt output which is the complement of TxRDYA.
-When in this mode OP6 acts as an opendrain output.
+- The complement of OPR[6]. - The Channel A transmitter interrupt output which is the complement of TxRDYA.
+When in this mode OP6 acts as an Open-Collector output.
 Note that this output is not masked by the contents of the IMR.